By: Audrey Stanton

 This trend is also a vintage look with a modern twist.
 Tea length means below the knee and above the ankle, which is reminiscent of the American 1950s.
 There are many ways to wear this trend sustainably, and in-line with your personal style.
 These dresses from AYNI, Christine Alcalay, and People Tree are fantastic options.
 Style each one up with strappy heels or down with a cool sneaker.

-This trend is an interesting collection of underwater themed accessories.
+This 2019 summer trend is an interesting collection of underwater themed accessories.
 From shell-shaped necklaces to freshwater pearls, treasures of the sea are ready for your wardrobe.
 These items from NST Studio, Wolf Circus, and LLY Atelier create options for everyone to try the eclectic trend.
 If you want to start off small, pick one piece of jewelry and keep the rest of your outfit neutral.